Aldrich-Genetic-Epidemiology-Lab/genotype_qc/README.md

 - reference sequence (FASTA and corresponding .dict file for target genome build hg38)
 - reject (file path where rejected variant [i.e. those that cannot be lifted over] will be written)

-An hg19 FASTA file can be downloaded from the UCSC Genome Browser (and is also available from the linked Dropbox here):
+An hg19 FASTA file can be downloaded from the UCSC Genome Browser (and is also available from the linked Dropbox [here](https://www.dropbox.com/scl/fi/mm3tfygv9xedb4ef2nyz1/hg38.fa.gz?rlkey=5gzcklgnft7ccieiqb6ebfocr&st=utulmv8n&dl=0):
 ```
 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz

 gunzip hg38.fa
 ```

+An hg19 to hg38 chain file can also be downloaded from the UCSC Genome Browser or, alternatively, [here](https://www.dropbox.com/scl/fi/qj34ps907cxoe7q0y4gad/hg19ToHg38.over.chain.gz?rlkey=toxvoimcocnkz3gjg9oi3gij7&st=d7kqiuen&dl=0).

 Prior to running the liftover, another Picard function, ```CreateSequenceDictionary```, was used to create the .dict file for the hg38 FASTA:
 ```